Smoked mackerel salad, a quick and easy light main course salad featuring sweet and salty bacon offset by the sweet tartness of apple.

 What is rapeseed oil?

-Another question often asked by US readers, it is known as canola oil in the US.
-I like it in this dish because it has a very mild flavour, olive oil overpowers in this recipe as far as I am concerned.
+Another question often asked by US readers, which is known as canola oil in the US.
+I like it in this dish because it has a very mild flavour; olive oil overpowers in this recipe, as far as I am concerned.

 Serving Suggestions

-One final suggestion would be to add some cooked cold rice, either black rice or wild rice make an excellent addition to this salad.
+One final suggestion would be to add some cooked cold rice, either black rice or wild rice, which makes an excellent addition to this salad.

 Equipment Used

 I only mention brands of equipment if I believe they make a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 Smoked Mackerel Salad Recipe